GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/user-controller/chat-user-controller.md

 ### `userId`

-The identifier of tge user this controller observes.
+The identifier of the user this controller observes.

 ``` swift
 public let userId: UserId